stormchaserroleplaying/stormchaserRPG/Talents/Magic/Divine/index.md

 ### Preparing Spells
 You prepare the list of spells that are available for you to cast, choosing from the [Divine Spell List](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Lists/Divine/).
 When you do so, choose a number of 1st level divine spells equal to your spellcasting attribute modifier.
 For example, if you have a spellcasting attribute of 16, you can prepare a total of 3 1st level divine spells.
 Casting a spell does not remove it from your list of prepared spells.

-You can change your list of prepared spells when you finish a long rest.
+You can change your list of prepared spells when you finish a short rest.
 Preparing a new list of divine spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

 ### Spellcasting Focus
 You can use a holy symbol or druidic focus (see [Adventuring Gear](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/AdventuringGear/)) as a spellcasting focus for your divine spells.